 For this reason, I may find myself reluctant to take this jacket cycling – I am a fast peddler, I do get a sweat on and ventilation is at a premium.
 If you do need something better ventilated then plump for Patagonia’s Houdini Air, which, as the name suggests, takes airiness and ventilation up a level (and costs more for the privilege).

 Coming in at about $100, one would expect to get at least a few years wear out of a windcheater.
 As we’ve only had it for a few weeks so far, I can’t really vouch for how durable it is.

 It doesn’t seem to have any anti-odour technology and, because it can get hot, the jacket will need washing quite a bit which may take its toll over time.
-Also bear in mind that the material is ultralight and soft which doesn’t scream “durable”!
+Also, bear in mind that the material on the Patagonia Houdini jacket is ultralight and soft which doesn’t scream “durable”!

 However, Patagonia only makes high-quality gear and I have good expectations about the longevity of this piece as long as you take care of it – I would probably handwash it to be safe.
 Though on first impressions it does seem surprisingly durable for its weight.

 Perhaps we should come back with a sequel Patagonia Houdini jacket review in a few years!

 Patagonia & The Environment

 Some good news here.
 Sustainable and ecological travel gear is really trending right now (and hopefully forever) which for a bunch of tree-hugging eco-freaks like us, is truly frigging wonderful.
 The Patagonia brand is one of the leaders of this movement, and rather a lot of gear in their product ranges can now be classified as fully or at least partially “sustainable”.